Houston's Restaurant: Company profile

-Reviews

-Zagat gave the restaurant high marks and remarked on its '"vibrant”, “modern” setting matched with a “lively bar scene”; “seamless”, “tag-team” service".'

 Name change of certain locations

 Since 2009, several Houston's locations around the US have changed their names to Hillstone.

 The company maintains the changes are in keeping with a long-term strategy of disassociating from the chain image to remain a niche player in the industry.
 The practice of changing restaurant names is not a new strategy for the company, which has similarly converted several Banderas to locally named Grills, all predating state and federal regulations.
-The company states that the name change was based on rebranding with a focus on more regional and less standardized fare.
+The company states that the name change was based on rebranding with a focus on more regional and less standardized fare, though as of 2023 the menus are for the most part the same across the different brands.